William Dawson Lawrence: Ship builder

+Le Havre, France; St. John's, Newfoundland, and then returned home.

 During his voyage he recorded the life of sailors at sea and in port.
 While at sea, Lawrence records events such as catching a shark.
 In terms of a sailors life in port, he recorded a significant amount of their lives being intimately linked with sex trade workers.
 Lawrence makes significant observations about the plight of women around the world.